 Currently, federal and several states' legislatures are considering additional legislation relating to the regulation of firearms.
 These proposed bills are numerous and extremely varied, but many seek either to restrict or ban the sale and, in some cases, the ownership of various types of firearms.
 Other legislation seeks to require new technologies, such as microstamping and so-called "smart gun" technology, which are not proven, reliable or feasible.
 Such legislation became effective in California in 2013, which has limited our ability to sell certain products in California.
-If similar legislation is enacted in other states, it could effectively ban or severely limit the sale of affected firearms.
+If similar legislation is enacted in other states, or at the Federal level, it could effectively ban or severely limit the sale of affected firearms.
 There also are legislative proposals to limit magazine capacity.

 The Company believes that the lawful private ownership of firearms is guaranteed by the Second Amendment to the United States Constitution and that the widespread private ownership of firearms in the United States will continue.
 However, there can be no assurance that the regulation of firearms will not become more restrictive in the future and that any such restriction would not have a material adverse effect on the business of the Company.
-Numerous bills regulating the ownership of firearms have been proposed at the state and federal levels, and these bills propose a wide variety of restrictions including, for example, limiting the number of firearms that may be purchased in a specified time, increasing the age for ownership, imposing additional licensing requirements, and levying new taxes on firearms and/or ammunition
+Numerous bills regulating the ownership of firearms have been proposed at the state and federal levels, and these bills propose a wide variety of restrictions including, for example, limiting the number of firearms that may be purchased in a specified time, increasing the age for ownership, imposing additional licensing or registration requirements, creating additional restrictions on certain, common firearm features, and levying new taxes on firearms and/or ammunition.